Ximene — Hero –Heiress to much of Occitan.

-Gaston de Foix is offering her hand in marriage to a number of suitors. in 1355 The favoured candidate is the Black Prince, heir to the throne of England
+Gaston de Foix offered her hand in marriage to a number of suitors. in 1355 The favoured candidate is the Black Prince, heir to the throne of England

 Gaston asks Dona Eleanor Trencavel (nee Garcia da Pedilla), Ximene’s grandmother to act as Ximene’s Tutor.